feralCode/deck.gl/docs/layers/tile-3d-layer.md

 - Default `1.0`

 The opacity of the layer.
-The same as [layer](/docs/api-reference/layer.md).
+The same as defined in [layer](/docs/api-reference/layer.md).

 ##### `pointSize` (Number, Optional)